letsencrypt/cp-cps/CPS.md

 ## 9.7 Disclaimers of warranties

-ISRG certificates and services are provided “as-is.”
+ISRG certificates and services are provided "as-is."
 ISRG disclaims any and all warranties of any type, whether express or implied, including and without limitation any implied warranty of title, non-infringement, merchantability, or fitness for a particular purpose, in connection with any ISRG service or ISRG certificate.

 ## 9.8 Limitations of liability

-ISRG does not accept any liability for any loss, harm, claim, or attorney’s fees in connection with any certificates.
-ISRG will not be liable for any damages, attorney’s fees, or recovery, regardless of whether such damages are direct, consequential, indirect, incidental, special, exemplary, punitive, or compensatory, even if ISRG has been advised of the possibility of such damages.
+ISRG does not accept any liability for any loss, harm, claim, or attorney's fees in connection with any certificates.
+ISRG will not be liable for any damages, attorney's fees, or recovery, regardless of whether such damages are direct, consequential, indirect, incidental, special, exemplary, punitive, or compensatory, even if ISRG has been advised of the possibility of such damages.
 This limitation on liability applies irrespective of the theory of liability, i.e., whether the theory of liability is based upon contract, warranty, indemnification, contribution, tort, equity, statute or regulation, common law, or any other source of law, standard of care, category of claim, notion of fault or responsibility, or theory of recovery.
 This disclaimer is intended to be construed to the fullest extent allowed by applicable law.

-Without waiving or limiting the foregoing in any way, ISRG does not make, and ISRG expressly disclaims, any warranty regarding its right to use any technology, invention, technical design, process, or business method used in either issuing certificates or providing any of ISRG’s services.
+Without waiving or limiting the foregoing in any way, ISRG does not make, and ISRG expressly disclaims, any warranty regarding its right to use any technology, invention, technical design, process, or business method used in either issuing certificates or providing any of ISRG's services.
 Each Subscriber affirmatively and expressly waives the right to hold ISRG responsible in any way, or seek indemnification against ISRG, for any infringement of intellectual property rights, including patent, trademark, trade secret, or copyright.

 ## 9.9 Indemnities